jamartinb/pyema/README.md

  * Greenberg's dataset files (e.g., scientist-17)
  * Encoded Greenberg's dataset file (e.g., scientist-17.sparse).
 These can be generated from those above using greenberg.py.
-The ema.py module can work with any encoding but these are the ones that have been tested on.
+The ema.py module can work with any encoding but these are the ones that have been tested on
-    I'll include a copy of the *.sparse files used for testing after receiving the green light from Greenberg.